Mathias-SantAnna/lotr-collectibles/TESTING.md

 - **Edit Product page and Delete product function**: Same as "Add Product"

 - **Order History**: Only the person who purchased the product gets access to the order history.
-Users are sent to the profile page with the order history URL specified if they are not the user who purchased the product showing [an error message](https://github.com/Mathias-SantAnna/lotr-collectibles/blob/main/readme/testing/product-history.png)
+Users are sent to the profile page with the order history URL specified if they are not the user who purchased the product with an error message

 <div align="right"><a href="#testing-top">🔝</a></div>